Château de Marsannay - Savigny-lès-Beaune Cuvée de l'Ingénieur Henri Darcy 2022

 Bourgogne Aujourd'hui

-Like the Hospices de Beaune, the Hospices de Dijon have received numerous donations and bequests since their inception in the 13th century, including famous vineyards.
+Like the Hospices de Beaune, the Hospices de Dijon have received, since their founding in the 13th century, numerous donations and bequests, including famous vineyards.
 This 1.05-hectare plot, cultivated by the Domaine du Château de Marsannay, is one of them.
-Combining notes of cherry and velvety tannins, this Savigny-lès-Beaune is the epitome of elegance.
+With its blend of cherry notes and velvety tannins, this Savigny-lès-Beaune is the epitome of elegance.

 Eye